In this post, you’ll find the Italian crema pasticcera recipe: smooth and delicate pastry cream for unforgettable pastries and desserts.

-You’ll find it everywhere: as bignè and other pasticcini (bite size pastries) filling, on crostata di frutta (fruit pies), and inside an Apulian delight:
+Here in Italy, you’ll find crema pasticcera everywhere: as bignè and other pasticcini (bite-size pastries) filling, on crostata di frutta (fruit pie), and inside an Apulian delight: bocconotti*.

-He’s published a series of videos teaching the basic Italian pastry recipes, and I assure you, they’re precious to anyone willing to learn or improve their sugary skills.
+He’s published a series of videos teaching the basic Italian pastry recipes, and I assure you, they’re precious to improve anyone’s sugary skills.

 - 1 vanilla bean

 - 5.3 oz white sugar 3/4 cup or 150 gr

 - 1.8 oz 00 flour 4 tablespoons + 2 teaspoons or 50 gr

 Freeze a bowl (wet it for it to freeze in a shorter time).

 Bring milk to a boil in a medium saucepan, turn off the heat and add salt, lemon zest and the vanilla bean (carved to release beans and aroma).
 Let it infuse for a few minutes.